Partnering with JMIR Publications: Transform to Open Science

 - offering rigorous peer review of preprints along with multiple options for the peer review process, including open peer review and cutting-edge technology

-- supporting a rapid publication model of the preprint with peer review reports and related revisions in JMIRx, a new series of overlay journals
+- supporting a rapid publication model of the preprint with peer review reports and related revisions in JMIRx, a new series of overlay journals, or in other journals participating in a "manuscript marketplace"

 - simultaneously supporting gold open access should the author wish to submit to an open access journal of their choice as well as green open access via delivering the manuscript “package” (preprint + peer review + copyedited and designed revision) to the institutional repository of the author’s choice